NeilWJames/email-notice-wp-document-revisions/readme.txt

 * Replace default e-mail from "WordPress" name to anything you want

-* Send e-mail notifications automatically/manually to all registered users about new public posts
+* Send e-mail notifications automatically/manually to all registered users about new public documents

 * Easily customize notification e-mail subject and content templates